critmcdonald/javascript-charts/README.md

 * **CSS** (Cascading Style Sheets) is DNA of the body, defining the color and shape of all the bones underneath.
 * **JavaScript** is the muscles and brain.
 It controls the movement and functionality.

 HTML is straightforward, and CSS isn't that complex at its basic level.
-Javascript can get complex quickly, but there are libraries like JQuery that bring the power closer to accessible.
+Javascript can get complex quickly, but there there are lots of tutorials and libraries that bring the power closer to accessible.

 Start here with [The Skeleton: HTML](01_html.md)